Gap insurance is an option for anyone with a valuable car that’s likely to have dropped in value quite a bit since it was obtained.

-Gap insurance is more formally known as Guaranteed Asset Protection.
-Gap insurance is a vehicle replacement insurance for cars that plugs the ‘gap’ between your car insurer’s payout (when you make a claim) and the price of your car when you bought it or the value of the loan you took out to buy it.
+The idea behind it is that it plugs the gap between your car insurer’s payout when you make a claim and the cost of the car when you bought it - or the value of the loan you took out to buy the vehicle.

-If you need to make a total loss claim (if your car is written off or stolen), your insurer will only pay out the resale value of your car at the time of your claim.
-This will be less than you paid for the car and may not be enough to pay off the finance you took out to buy the car.
+If your car is written off or stolen, your insurer will only pay out the resale value of your car at the time of your claim.
+This’ll be less than you paid for the car and may not be enough to pay off the finance you took out to buy the car.

-If you have to make an insurance claim early on, you may have a shortfall between your insurance payout and the amount you have outstanding on your car’s finance contract or loan payments (which you will still be liable for if your car is written off).
+If you have to make an insurance claim early on, you may have a shortfall between your insurance pay-out and the amount you have outstanding on your car’s finance contract or loan payments (which you will still be liable for if your car is written off).

 This could mean you end up paying finance instalments on a car that’s not even on the road anymore.
 But the finance company may also insist you pay off the loan entirely.